DhyanB/Open-Imaging/README.md

 ### Compatibility

 * Support for GIF87a, GIF89a, animation, transparency and interlacing.
-* Independent of third party libraries.
+* Independent of third-party libraries.
 Just download `GifDecoder.java` and the `LICENSE` file.
 * Some GIF images cause an
   <a href="http://stackoverflow.com/questions/22259714/arrayindexoutofboundsexception-4096-while-reading-gif-file">ArrayIndexOutOfBoundsException: 4096</a>
   when using Java's official `ImageIO.read` method or the decoder used in Apache Imaging.